mainio/decidim-module-msad/README.md

 If you don't know the metadata URL, please ask it from the federation server administrator after you have sent your service provider (SP) metadata to them.
+If you don't have a public metadata URL, you can use the `:idp_metadata_file` option to point to a local metadata file on the Decidim server.
+Always prefer the public URL because it updates automatically if the server configurations are updated.

 ### Configuring Azure AD